owenHochwald/Volt/README.md

 ## Overview

-Volt is a **high-performance, keyboard-driven HTTP client** that lives in your terminal.
-Built with Go and the [Bubble Tea](https://github.com/charmbracelet/bubbletea) TUI framework, it delivers a responsive interface without sacrificing the speed and simplicity of the command line.
+Volt is a **keyboard-driven HTTP client** that lives in your terminal.
+Built as a project with Go and the [Bubble Tea](https://github.com/charmbracelet/bubbletea) TUI framework, and high-performance HTTP client design.

 **Perfect for developers who:**
 - Live in the terminal and hate context switching